marischan888/arbitrary-precision-integers/README.md

 # arbitrary-precision-integers

 `bigint.hpp`, an implementation of arbitrary-precision integers.
-This class provides functionality for performing mathematical operations (addition, subtraction, multiplication, etc.) on integers of any size, far beyond the limits of built-in C++ types.
+This class provides functionality for performing mathematical operations (addition, subtraction, multiplication, etc.) on integers of any size, beyond the limits of built-in C++ types.

 ## Overview
 The `bitint` supports the following features: